Skip to main content

 The performance is presented in three acts; there are two intermissions.

-During the two intermissions we were given (after meeting my new friends, I wished there were more) I’d talk to them about what it was like to be young during World War II.
-They’d seen the introductory video, they’d seen many different versions.
+During the two intermissions we were given (after meeting my new friends, I wished there were more) I spoke to them about what it was like to be young during World War II.
+They said they’d seen the introductory video, they’d seen many different versions.
 When a bomb would go off during the show and the sirens would sound, they would quiver.

 I asked them if they were scared every day.